rjanow/Masterarbeit/README.md

 ### Contacts: https://github.com/rjanow

-### Repository für den Programmieranteil meiner Masterarbeit
+### Repository for the programming part of my master thesis